-He has been the co-director of the Center for the Study of Innovation and Leadership in Government and the founder, former director and current member of the Baruch College Survey Research Unit, both at Baruch College’s School of Public Affairs.
+He has been the co-director of the Center for the Study of Innovation and Leadership in Government and the founder, former director and current member of the Baruch College Survey Research Unit, both at Baruch College’s Marxe School of Public and International Affairs.

 He is a frequent contributor at professional conferences and has published on a broad range of subjects.
 Most recently, in 2010, he prepared two studies for the New York City Charter Revision Commission, testified before the commission and served on the Citizens Union task force studying the charter.